Glyptostrobus pensilis

-Glyptostrobus pensilis, known in Chinese as 水松 (Shuǐ sōng), and also Chinese swamp cypress, is an endangered conifer, and the sole living species in the genus Glyptostrobus.
+Glyptostrobus pensilis, known in Chinese as 水松 (Shuǐ sōng), and also Chinese swamp cypress, is an endangered conifer in the cypress family, Cupressaceae, and the sole living species in the genus Glyptostrobus.

 Description

 It is a medium-sized to large tree, reaching 30 m tall and with a trunk diameter of up to 1 m, possibly more.
 The leaves are deciduous, spirally arranged but twisted at the base to lie in two horizontal ranks, 5–20 mm long and 1–2 mm broad, but 2–3 mm long and scale-like on shoots in the upper crown.
 The cones are green maturing yellow-brown, pear-shaped, 2–3 cm long and 1–1.5 cm diameter, broadest near the apex.
 They open when mature to release the small, 5–20 mm long, winged seeds.
 Like the related genus Taxodium, it produces 'cypress knees', or pneumatophores, when growing in water, thought to help transport oxygen to the roots.